 Aviation brings people together like no other means of transport, but its impacts are also divisive.
 That will continue for as long as aviation is a major contributor to human-made climate change.
-While airports, airlines and aviation are impossible to separate when it comes to emissions, how they respond to climate change involves different challenges, timescales and regulations - for example, greenfield sites must be in compliance with the Indian Green Building Council.
+While airports, airlines and aviation are impossible to separate when it comes to emissions, how they respond to climate change involves different challenges and timescales.
+The leadership that airports show in meeting passenger expectations through digitization will also be a critical success factor in achieving their sustainability and carbon-neutral goals.